hilalturkaslan/Genai/README.md

-generative ai is a for done ai sample case study
+generative ai is a for done artificial intelligence sample case study